Table of contents

 Before you start designing your book cover, you need to select your book’s cover dimensions to meet each market's requirements.

 Then you need to choose the right width to height ratio so that your design fits appropriately.

 Book Cover Dimension Requirements

-Each market has different requirements and recommendations for book covers.
 Here's a handy chart with the basic dimensions and file requirements for the most popular self-publishing book sites: